All Collections

 • Finally, you use a Single Select type question to ask them approximately how many employees are in their company.
 The options are 1-25, 26-99, 100-249, and 250+.

-• Registration is now closed, and you use the registration data to send out private invites to the session.
+• After registration closes, you use the registration data to send private invites to the session.
 Now you have to make a badge rule so event staff know at a glance who to admit to the roundtable.

 As you read through the article, keep this scenario in mind.
 At the end, we'll tie everything together. 🧵